BITX Dividend: Yield, Schedule, and What to Expect

 - Approximate yield: 0% (early 2026).

-- Fee drag: the 1.85% management fee (total expense ratio approximately 2.38%) expense ratio is deducted before you receive distributions.
+- Fee: the 1.85% management fee (total expense ratio approximately 2.38%) expense ratio comes out before you receive anything, so the yield above is already net of it.

 If income is your goal, compare BITX against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how BITX's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how BITX's income fits your real portfolio in Walnut.

 The bottom line on the BITX dividend